SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 14 January, 2026
+### 📅 Thursday, 15 January, 2026
 ------
 ### Events
 ------
-Here are a few notable events that have occurred on January 14 in the USA:
+Here are some historical events in the USA that occurred on January 15:

-- **1967**: The "Human Be-In," a significant event for the counterculture movement, took place in Golden Gate Park, San Francisco.
-- **1973**: The Vietnam War: U.S. President Richard Nixon announces the Vietnam peace accord.
-- **2012**: Larry the Cable Guy's Git-R-Done tours puts certain cities in focus as part of combatting guests featuring inspiring defense
+- **1929**: Birth of Dr. Martin Luther King Jr., an influential leader in the American civil rights movement.
+- **1967**: The first Super Bowl (Super Bowl I) was held in Los Angeles, California, between the Green Bay Packers and the Kansas City Chiefs.
+- **1971**: The Apollo 14 mission launched; it later became notable for Alan Shepard's moonwalk.
+- **
 ### Positive Qoute
 ------
-"Believe in yourself and you’ll be unstoppable! ✨💪🌟"
+"🌟 Believe in the magic of new beginnings!
+Every day is a fresh start. ✨✨"